Fight against tuberculosis: Prioritizing COVID sets back years of progress | DW | 24.03.2021

-Despite being a preventable and curable disease, TB killed 1.4 million people in 2019, according to the World Health Organization (WHO), making it the world's most infectious killer, ahead of both HIV and malaria.
+Despite being a preventable and curable disease, TB killed 1.4 million people in 2019, according to the World Health Organization (WHO), making it the world's most infectious disease killer. ahead of both HIV and malaria.

-About half of all people with TB can be found in eight countries in the Global South, but TB cases are still found in most countries.
+About half of all people with TB can be found in eight countries in the Global South, but TB cases still occur in most countries.

 On March 4, 2021, the German city of Krefeld announced that a 17-year-old student had died from TB.
 In 2019, there were 4,791 cases of TB in Germany and 129 people died from the disease, according to the Robert Koch Institute, a Germany government agency responsible for disease control and prevention.

-TB is caused by the bacteria Mycobacterium tuberculosis and usually affects the lungs, but it can be located in other parts of the body too.
+TB is caused by the bacteria Mycobacterium tuberculosis and usually affects the lungs, but it can be located in other parts of the body, too.
 It is spread through the air when people with active TB in their lungs cough, sneeze or spit.
-It is not spread via sharing eating utensils, shaking hands, hugging, touching bed linens or toilet seats, sex, or sharing saliva when kissing someone.
+It is not spread by sharing eating utensils, shaking hands, hugging, touching bed linen or toilet seats, sex, or sharing saliva when kissing someone.
 Symptoms include a cough, chest pain, fatigue, fever and weight loss.

-Close or long-term contact is usually required to be infected.
-About one quarter of the world’s population is estimated to be infected with TB bacteria, according to the WHO, and only 5% to 15% of these people develop active TB disease.
+Close or long-term contact is usually required for someone to become infected.
+About one-quarter of the world’s population is estimated to be infected with TB bacteria, according to the WHO, and only 5% to 15% of these people develop active TB disease.
 Most people who have had treatment for a few weeks are no longer contagious.

 Overcrowded homes and spaces, malnutrition, HIV, substance abuse and diabetes are some of the risk factors for TB.
 People can also have a latent TB infection that might become active even years later when their immune system is weak.